BayleyB/Spotify-Gesture-Control/README.md

 - gesture_recognition.py: This file contains all of the logic for recognizing the users gestures as well as making calls to the funtions in the spotify_functions.py file.
 - spotify_functions.py: This is the file that directly interacts with the Spotify Web API by using functions built in to the Spotipy Python library.

-### Extra Files:
-- README.md: Contains program description, file description, setup, usage, and information referenced in the creation of this program.

 ## Setup:
 - Install spotipy, mediapipe, and cv2 packages.
 - Create a Spotify developer account and create a new application on your developer dashboard.